joelkurien/SWSeleniumTest/README.md

 # SWSeleniumTest
-Python selenium test for checking the login to recipe viewing page for the fooder application
+Python selenium test
+- For checking the login to recipe viewing page for the fooder application
+- For testing the opening of the recipe page directly from the home page